 - Other cuts to look ageless in lace are A-cut skirts, shift dresses, collarless tops, or lined jackets.
 Go for a classic length, i.e. about 3-4 inches (7.5-10 cm) above the knee is the shortest hem length for an ageless look.

 - Go for matte lace.
-Lace in silk and cotton are a great choice as it looks high quality and not cheap.
-The lace should not be shiny as anything shiny could visually adds weight and polyester lace is shing and looks cheap.
+Lace in silk and cotton are a great choice as matte lace looks like high quality and not cheap like polyester.
+The lace should not be shiny because anything shiny could visually adds weight and polyester lace is shing and looks cheap.
 Ever Pretty has affordable, good quality lace dresses.
 Read my review of two lace bodice dresses.

 - Watch the color of the lace and the color of the lining underneath.
 A black or red lace dress with nude lining are for cocktail parties, while an all navy, all gray or all black lace sheath dress can even work for work.
 Navy with beige or winter white underneath can look very sophisticated.
 Think of the Duchess of Cambridge in her blue lace dress with nude L.K.
 Bennetts.
 What a classic look!

 - When wearing lace, style it with sleek tailored pieces.
 Unless you are going for an eclectic style don’t wear heavy wool sweaters or wool blazers with lace.